This post may contain affiliate links. Please read my disclosure policy for more details.

 (Note: the full recipe is at the bottom of the page)

-- Slowly cook diced onion, carrots and celery in olive oil for 10 minutes
+- Sauté diced onion, carrots and celery in olive oil.

-- Stir in the rest of the ingredients, EXEPT for the kale
+- Add the rest of the ingredients, except the kale.

 - Add the kale and cook for a further 3-4 minutes